 Here is everything you need to know…

-a) The key rule here is that we swim parallel to the shore and not too far out.
+a) We have a square course set up and marked with buoys.
+It’s not too far out.
 So if you have a problem (cramp, tired, cold, etc) you simply swim directly into shore.

 b) Swim with others.
 We usually have enough people out there of various speeds that there is always someone about the same speed as you.